 If You Purchased Certain Disposable Contact Lenses for Your Own Use From June 1, 2013 to December 4, 2018, this Litigation and a Class Action Settlement Could Affect Your Rights

 JACKSONVILLE, Fla., Jan.
-8, 2021 /PRNewswire/ -- The following statement is being issued regarding In re.
+8, 2021 /PRNewswire-HISPANIC PR WIRE/ -- The following statement is being issued regarding In re.
 Disposable Contact Lens Antitrust Litigation.

 A class action settlement has been reached with ABB Optical Group LLC ("ABB"), a distributor of disposable contact lenses manufactured by Alcon Vision LCC f/k/a Alcon Laboratories, Inc. ("Alcon"); Bausch & Lomb, Inc. ("B&L"); Johnson & Johnson Vision Care, Inc. ("JJVC"); and Cooper Vision, Inc. ("CVI").